Ethnic cleansing in the Bosnian War: Bosniak forces

 According to the UN Security Council's "Final Report (1994)", Bosniaks engaged in "grave breaches of the Geneva Conventions and other violations of international humanitarian law" but they did not engage in "systematic ethnic cleansing".
 Bosnian prosecutors charged former members of the Bosnian Army with crimes against humanity against Serbs, with the aim of expelling them from Konjic and surrounding villages in May 1992.
 During the 1993 siege of Goražde, Bosniak forces expelled some Serbs from the town and placed others under house arrest.
 Similar incidents occurred in March 1993 when Bosniak authorities initiated a campaign to expel Croats from Konjic.
 Thousands of Croat civilians were also expelled from Bugojno in 1993 and 1994 by the Army of the Republic of Bosnia and Herzegovina.
 During the siege of Sarajevo, Bosniak paramilitary leader Mušan Topalović and his forces abducted and killed mostly Serbs living in and around the Sarajevo suburb Bistrik before Bosnian police killed Topalović in October 1993.
-After the war, Croats left Vareš voluntarily, fearing Bosniak revenge.
+After the war, Croats left Vareš, fearing Bosniak revenge.
 The departure of Croats from Sarajevo, Tuzla and Zenica had different motives, which were not always the direct consequence of pressure by Bosniaks.
+For reasons that are not entirely clear, the ECMM monitors in central Bosnia generally favored the Muslims, even to the extent of minimizing Croat charges of "ethnic cleansing" by the Muslims.

 Demographic changes

 According to the 1991 census, Bosnia and Herzegovina had a population of 4,364,574, of whom 43.7% were Bosniaks, 31.4% were Serbs, 17.3% were Croats and 5.5% were Yugoslavs.
 In 1981, around 16% of the population were of mixed ancestry.
-Serbs comprised 31% of Bosnia and Herzegovina's populace but Karadžić claimed 70% of the country's territory.
+Serbs constituted 31% of Bosnia and Herzegovina's populace but Karadžić claimed 70% of the country's territory.
 The organizers of the ethnic cleansing campaign wanted to replace Bosnia's multiethnic society with a society based on Serb nationalist supremacy, which was seen as a form of Serbianisation of these areas.
 Indian academic Radha Kumar described such territorial separation of groups based on their nationality as "ethnic apartheid".

 It is estimated between 1.0 and 1.3 million people were uprooted and that tens of thousands were killed during the ethnic cleansing.
 Serb forces perpetrated most of the ethnic cleansing campaigns and the majority of the victims were Bosniaks.